 PS: Still curious?
 Read “Why Backdoor Survival?” for even more information.

 James is a freelance writer and podcaster in the survival and preparedness niche.
-He lives in Virginia with his two sons, wife Michelle and his Pitbulls (Lola, Bowser, and Link) James works with a roster of top clients in the prepping and survival world who rely on him for his diverse range of freelance writing services.
+He lives in Virginia with his two sons, wife Michelle and his Pitbulls (Lola, Bowser, and Link).
+James works with a roster of top clients in the prepping and survival world who rely on him for writing services.
 The author of 6 self-published books on regional cooking, prepping and dystopian fiction.
 James is also the owner of The Prepper Broadcasting Network.
 The network creates 14 pieces of audio content on preparedness per week between 5 hosts.

 David Stillwell is a lifelong naturalist with a background in healthcare and biology who lives in the heart of wildfire territory in Northern California.
 Prepping for him is a way of life and necessary on a daily basis.
 He focuses on food production and agriculture and grows 80% of what he consumes.